No sign of quick Nato deal, as Turkey and Sweden dig in

 "The Ukrainian people has shown incredible resilience and unity following Russia's brutal aggression," it said.
 "For many Finns, this does bear a resemblance with Finland's battle during the Winter War."

-And many ordinary Finns have paid €200 each to write messages on Finnish artillery shells sent to Ukraine as part of a pro-Ukrainian fund raiser project called SignMyRocket.com.
+And many ordinary Finns have paid €200 each to write messages on Finnish artillery shells sent to Ukraine as part of a pro-Ukrainian fund-raiser project called SignMyRocket.com.

 "Merry Christmas from the Kari family!", was the message paid for by Martti J. Kari, a former Finnish intelligence chief.